YinruiLiu/yinruiliu.github.com/index.md

 Project: &nbsp;Repeating the process to detect Higgs boson in the diphoton decay channel

 This is a capstone of computational physics.
-A write-up for the project can be found [here](https://yinruiliu.github.io/lyret_Capstone_writeup-1.pdf)
+A write-up for the project can be found [here](https://yinruiliu.github.io/lyret_Capstone_writeup-1.pdf)<br/><br/>

 Supervisor: &nbsp;Prof. Yury Kolomensky

 Project: &nbsp;Search for the low-mass Higgs boson with data at BaBar

 The current result suggests no significant sign for the low-mass Higgs boson in the range.
 A note was presented to Prof. Kolomensky.
-I can't put it here for its internal status.
+But it's internal so I can't put it here.(sorry)<br/><br/>

 **University of Manchester (UoM)**&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;July 2019-Aug.
 2019